janedbal/composer-class-ambiguity-test/README.md

 ## Composer does not check class ambiguity properly
-- If you have class duplicate in your project, composer will not warn about that.
+- If you have class duplicate in your project, composer may not warn about that.
   - This repository shows an example of that.
   - Since composer 2.8, you can use `--strict-ambiguous`, but that still does not solve this issue
 - Currently, you can ensure no ambiguity is present by [shipmonk/name-collission-detector](https://github.com/shipmonk-rnd/name-collision-detector)